1.

 Loss-of-function mutations of ferroportin are thought to produce a molecule that either does not traffic appropriately to the cell surface or that has limited ability to export iron.

-This results in excess accumulation of iron in macrophages, with resulting high serum ferritin, normal to reduced transferrin saturation (TSAT), and mild anemia.
+This results in excess accumulation of iron in macrophages, that results in high serum ferritin, normal to reduced transferrin saturation (TSAT), and mild anemia.
 In young females, hypochromic microcytic anemia may develop that is responsive to iron supplementation.
 This has also been called macrophage-type (M-type) and is now considered the real ferroportin disease, which is no longer included among HH because of the distinct phenotype.

 Hepatic-type (Non-classical):

 Gain-of-function mutations produce a ferroportin protein that is resistant to hepcidin and retains full iron export capability.
 The mutation may affect the binding site for hepcidin (C326) or occurs in its proximity.
-Iron overload is similar to classic HH.
+Iron overload is similarly to what is seen in patients with classic HH.

 Ferroportin is the iron transport channel mainly expressed in macrophages and hepatocytes and on the basolateral surface of intestinal enterocytes that is blocked by hepcidin.
 Ferroportin has also been implicated in the transport of other ions such as manganese.

-So, in the Macrophage type (ie, classical), mutations in FPN1 limit but does not impair the iron export in enterocytes, but it does severely affect the iron transfer in macrophages.
+In the Macrophage type of Ferroportin disease, mutations in FPN1 limit but does not impair the iron export in enterocytes, but it does severely affect the iron transfer in macrophages.
 This leads to iron trapping in tissue macrophages with reduced iron release to serum transferrin.
 Hence, patients with this disease have low transferrin saturation.
 They will often have normal/low transferrin saturation, mild anemia and mild organ disease.

 An abdominal MRI for patient’s with Ferroportin disease can show iron loading in the spleen, spine and liver.